Sunday, December 22, 2024

 1. Definition and Core Concept

 A bond is a financial instrument where investors lend money to an entity, such as a government or corporation, in exchange for periodic interest payments, known as coupons, and the return of the principal, or face value, at maturity.
-Essentially, when you buy a bond, you become a creditor to the issuer.
+When you buy a security, you become a creditor to the issuer.

 2. Role in the Financial Ecosystem